Fullstack-David/Fullstack-David/README.md

 # 👋 Hi, I'm David Heidari!

-I'm an IT student with a passion for fullstack development.
+I'm an IT student with a passion for fullstack development JavaScript.
 I enjoy building user-friendly, smart solutions using both frontend and backend technologies.

 ---